cdapio/coopr/ngui/README.md

 * in dev mode, UI runs on port `8080` and connects to livereload on port `35729`
 * cors-anywhere always runs on port `8081`
-* loom server is expected to be running on port `55054`
+* coopr server is expected to be running on port `55054`

 ### for testing: